Biblical Moments with Frank King

 Being a Christian does not automatically make you strong in the Lord.
 You can be a Christian and not be strong in the Lord, but you can’t be strong in the Lord without being a Christian.
 Moreover, being strong in the Lord does not automatically come with the duration of time you have been a Christian.
 You can be a Christian for 50 years and still not be regarded as being strong in the Lord.

-In Paul’s letter to the church at Ephesus, he writes, “Be strong in the Lord, and in the power of his might” (Ephesians 6:10, KJV).
+In Paul’s letter to the church at Ephesus, Paul writes, “Be strong in the Lord, and in the power of his might” (Ephesians 6:10, KJV).
 Every Christian has what he or she needs to become strong in the Lord.
 That’s because of the indwelling presence of the Holy Spirit.

 Admittedly, some believers have more challenges to becoming strong in the Lord than others do.
 But the fact remains that every Christian has been endued with the wherewithal to realize that end.